Snoupix/xcap/README.md

 # XCap

+This is a fork from https://github.com/nashaofu/xcap.
+It's aiming to be a simple cross-platform screenshot tool binary with less features than the original lib for size reasons.

+## Upstream original README

 English | [简体中文](README-zh_CN.md)

 XCap is a cross-platform screen capture library written in Rust.
 It supports Linux (X11, Wayland), MacOS, and Windows.
 XCap supports screenshot and video recording (WIP).